 Assuming a single filer with no dependents, the tax brackets for the 2021 tax year are as follows:

 – 12% for income between $9,951 and $40,525

-3. Are there any other taxes I should consider?
+2. Are there any other taxes or deductions I should consider?

-6. What other factors affect my take-home pay?
+7. Are there any other factors that can affect my take-home pay?

-If you have additional sources of income, such as freelance work or investments, you may need to consult a tax professional to ensure accurate calculations and compliance with tax regulations.
+If you have complex tax situations, multiple income sources, or significant deductions, it is advisable to consult a tax professional to ensure accurate calculations and maximize your tax benefits.